 Documenting Forest Ownership in Oregon

 Our first Wall Street Forestry project documented forest ownership in Western Oregon.
-While the cost of data was bearable, data analysis took a large amount of staff time over four months.
-We wanted to know the current extent that private forests were owned by large corporations and whether those owners were traditional corporations or newer financial forms of ownership.
-Specifically, we wanted to know what portion of the private forest was owned by Timber Investment Management Organizations (TIMOs) or Real Estate Investment Trusts (REITS).
+The cost of data was bearable but data analysis took a large amount of staff time.
+We wanted to know how much of the current forest ownership was in the hands of large corporations and whether those corporate owners had become new tax avoiding Timber Investor Management Organizations (TIMOs) or Real Estate Investment trusts (REITs).

 - Wall Street Forest Ownership: TIMOs, REITS and investor LLCs.
 (Red color)

 - Traditional Corporate Forest Owners.
 (Orange color)

 - Public Lands: All local, state and federal ownerships.
 (Green color)

 - General Use: Rural residential, farms, small forest owners, etc. (Grey color)